 - NEEDLE BIOPSY.
 A small piece of tissue is removed and looked at under a microscope.
 This may be taken from the lung or a part of the body where the cancer has spread. - SPUTUM CYTOLOGY.
-A sample of sputum (mucus produced by a cough) is collected and looked at under a microscope. - THORACENTESIS.
-If there is fluid build-up around the lungs (called pleural effusion), a doctor can use a needle to remove some of the fluid.
+A sample of sputum (mucus produced by a cough) is collected and looked at under a microscope. - around the lungs (called pleural effusion), a doctor can use a needle to remove some of the fluid.
 This can help you breathe better by expanding your lungs.
 A sample of the fluid can be sent to a lab to be tested for cancer cells. - BRONCHOSCOPY.
 A bronchoscope (a flexible tube-like instrument) is used to directly view the airways into the lungs and to collect tissue samples.
 Local anesthesia and mild sedation are generally used. - NAVIGATIONAL BRONCHOSCOPY.
 This new technology uses a bronchoscope to provide a 3-D virtual "roadmap" that enables a doctor to biopsy hard-to-reach parts of the lungs. - LIQUID BIOPSY.
-A new technology that allows the detection of tumor DNA in your blood for biomarker analysis.
-It is best not used alone (without other types of biopsy), doesn't identify stage, and currently is not as sensitive as other types of biopsies.
+A biomarker test done through bloodwork.
+It tests tumor DNA or tumor cells found circulating in your blood.
+Your doctor may choose to do a liquid "biopsy," since it only needs a sample of blood.
+If test results are negative, your doctor may want to do a tissue biopsy.